German government at odds with itself over Greek debt relief

 Without the deal no new loans can be granted to Athens, even though the bailout is now handled only by euro zone governments and Greece needs new credit to repay some 7.3 billion euros worth of maturing loans in July.

-Schaeuble later described reforms agreed by Greece as "remarkable" but said the Greek economy was not yet competitive and that Athens must press ahead with implementing its existing reforms-for-aid programme.
+Schaeuble later described reforms agreed by Greece as "remarkable" but said the Greek economy was not yet competitive and that Athens must press ahead with implementing its existing reforms-for-aid program.

-"We are not talking about a new programme but the implementation of the programme agreed in 2015," Schaeuble said.
-"At the end of the programme, in 2018, we will, if necessary, put in place additional measures that we have defined."
+"We are not talking about a new program but the implementation of the program agreed in 2015," Schaeuble said.
+"At the end of the program, in 2018, we will, if necessary, put in place additional measures that we have defined."

 "It is about one goal - namely to help Greece become competitive," Schaeuble said, adding Greece was not there yet.